 Under the Emergency Paid Sick Leave Act (EPSLA), employers were required to provide up to 80 hours of paid sick leave for employees who could not work due to a COVID-19 diagnosis or quarantine.
 Under the Expansion of the Family Medical Leave Act (Expanded FMLA), workers were entitled to certain paid family and medical leave, such as caring for a family member with COVID-19 or a child whose care facility was closed to due to COVID-19.
 This leave was no longer mandatory after December 31, 2020, but employers can still receive tax credits to offset the cost of this leave if they provide it.

 How to Ask to Continue to Work Remotely

 Global Workplace Analytics estimates that 56% of the U.S. workforce holds a job that is compatible (at least partially) with remote work.
 According to the company, “Gallup data from 2016 shows that 43% of the workforce works at home at least some of the time.
 Our prediction is that the longer people are required to work at home, the greater the adoption we will see when the dust settles.
 Our best estimate is that we will see 25%-30% of the workforce working at home on a multiple-days-a-week basis by the end of 2021.”

-Make a Plan to Request to Remote Work From Home
+Make a Plan to Request to Work Remotely From Home

 You don’t want to undermine your chances when you go to your manager with your request, so a plan is essential.
 Think about what you want to negotiate.
 There are also several questions you should ask yourself: